Admin Primitives#

 on the underlying operating system.
 If additional user-data is required, like a full name or

-department affiliation, it should be stored inside the "description"
+department affiliation, it should be stored inside the "description" field.

-field in the URL can be either the actual UID of the object or
+When issuing requests, the UID field in the URL can be either the actual UID of the primitive or

-the name of the object as given in the "name"
+the name of the primitive as given in the "name" field.
+Thus, once a user, user1, has been created,

-it can be referenced through /admin/user1
+it can be referenced through /admin/user1 or /admin/<UID>.

 Data Fields#

-Admin objects have several fields:
+Admin primitives have several fields:

 name

-Required: The name of the user on the underlying system description
+Required: The name of the user on the underlying system

 Optional: A text string with descriptive information